• Home

 You can use a Sentiment Trend Chart to show insights into the opinions of the respondents under the study.
 The green color shows the proportion of respondents satisfied with various aspects of your operations.

-On the other hand, the red color shows the proportion of respondents that disagree with some of your brand aspects.
+On the other hand, the red color shows the proportion of respondents who disagree with some of your brand aspects.

 4. Likert Scale Chart